mpounsett/nagiosplugin/README.txt

 Documentation
 -------------

-To get started writing Nagios plugins, see the examples in the :file:`examples` subdirectory.
+To get started writing Nagios plugins, see the examples in the `examples` subdirectory.

-More documentation on using this package can be found in the :file:`doc` directory.
+More documentation on using this package can be found in the `doc` directory.
 There is also an `online copy`_ of the docs available.

 .. _online copy: http://packages.python.org/nagiosplugin/

-.. vim: set ft=rst sw=3 sts=3 et:
+.. vim: set ft=rst: